Thinking and writing are intimately connected… and both require practice.

 Below are some excerpts from my teaching philosophy.
 I start with Sylvia Wynter’s thoughts on the connection between higher education and the 1992 L.A. riots — insights that are at least as important now as they were 25 years ago.

-In an open letter to her colleagues written after the acquittal of the police officers involved in the 1991 beating of Rodney King, Caribbean philosopher Sylvia Wynter (1994) considers the role of higher education in shaping and disseminating an anti-black, colonial story of “the human.”
+In an open letter to her colleagues written after the acquittal of the police officers involved in the 1991 beating of Rodney King, Sylvia Wynter (1994) considers the role of higher education in shaping and disseminating an anti-black, colonial story of “the human.”
 She closes this letter by asserting that academic work must aim to undo the “narratively condemned status” of the racialized and the poor.
-This work, she argues, entails a thoroughgoing rewriting of knowledge from within the academy—an epistemological mutation from which a more capacious, flexible, relational story of humanness might begin to emerge.
-Inspired by Wynter, I aim as a teacher to alert students to the world-making force of storytelling.
-I work to provide them with the tools to interpret, critically analyze, and reimagine the narratives of the world that animate everything from policy documents to popular culture.
-And I encourage students to reflect, through this work, on the stories they tell themselves about who they are and where and how they belong.
-By guiding my students through an exploration of how “we” emerge through storytelling, I show them that stories can be revised, that the terms of belonging are changeable—and that “we” can narratively, collectively reinvent ourselves.
+This work, she argues, entails a rewriting of knowledge from within the academy—an epistemological shift from which a more capacious, relational story of humanness might begin to emerge.
+Inspired by Wynter, I aim to alert students to the world-making force of storytelling.
+I work to provide them with the tools to critically analyze and reimagine narratives of the world that animate everything from policy documents to pop culture.
+And I encourage them to reflect, through this work, on the stories they tell themselves about who they are and where and how they belong.
+By guiding students through an exploration of how “we” emerge through storytelling, I show them that stories can be revised, that the terms of belonging are changeable—and that “we” can narratively, collectively reinvent ourselves.

-My core pedagogical aims, then, are to foster my students’ capacities for creative counter-readings and assist them in developing their own unique writing voices.
+My core pedagogical aims are to foster my students’ capacities for critical, creative engagement with media and to assist them in developing their own unique writing voices.